-- If the TNAC is above 1,096 million, 24% of its volume is withdrawn from future auctions and placed into the MSR over a period of 12 months - If the TNAC is between 833 and 1,096 million, to mitigate threshold effects a smaller share of allowances is deducted from auction volumes and placed in the MSR. - If the TNAC is less than 400 million allowances, 100 million allowances are released from the MSR and auctioned.
+- If the TNAC is above 1,096 million, 24% of its volume is withdrawn from future auctions and placed into the MSR over a period of 12 months. - If the TNAC is between 833 million and 1,096 million, to mitigate threshold effects a smaller share of allowances is deducted from auction volumes and placed in the MSR. - If the TNAC is less than 400 million allowances, 100 million allowances are released from the MSR and auctioned.

-CANCELLATIONS: From 2023, allowances in the MSR above a certain threshold are cancelled annually.
+Invalidation: From 2023, allowances in the MSR above a certain threshold are invalidated annually.
 In 2023, the applicable threshold was the 2022 auction volume.
-From 2024, the applicable threshold is fixed at 400 million.
+From 2024 onward, the applicable threshold is fixed at 400 million allowances.

-At the end of December 2022, the MSR contained over 3 billion allowances.
-The 2022 auction volume amounted to 486 million allowances.
-This led to a cancellation of 2,515 million allowances in January 2023.
+At the end of December 2023, the MSR contained 809 million allowances, of which 27 million were set aside for the Innovation Fund.
+This led to the invalidation of 382 million allowances in January 2024.